allproxy/allproxy/README.md

-<h1 align="center" style="border-bottom: none;">AllProxy: MITM HTTP Debugging Proxy</h1>
+<h1 align="center" style="border-bottom: none;">AllProxy: HTTP MITM Debugging Proxy</h1>

-MITM proxy with a web GUI to view and modify all of the HTTP and HTTPS (SSL) traffic between your machine and the Internet.
+MITM debugging proxy with a web GUI to view and modify all of the HTTP and HTTPS (SSL) traffic between your machine and the Internet.
 It is an open-source alternative to the popular Charles and Fiddler developer tools.

 ![image](https://img.shields.io/badge/mac%20os-000000?style=for-the-badge&logo=apple&logoColor=white)
 ![image](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)